 - Ending violence against women and girls;

-- The SDGs, Innovation, and ICTs for gender equality.
+- Agenda 2030 and the SDGs, Innovation, and ICTs for Gender Equality.

-The GIA members (young women and men) are committed to the core values of the United Nations and to the mission of UN Women.
-The members are young leaders with a proven track record in their respective fields, with strong credentials as gender, development, and or human rights advocates.
-The membership is largely comprise of individuals representing constituents (e.g. networks, organizations), who have been nominated by their constituents or through nominations from UN Women country offices and wider UN regional initiatives.
-The members are drawn from non-governmental organizations, women’s organizations, networks/coalitions, faith-based organizations, refugee communities, rural and indigenous groups, grassroots/community-based organizations, academia, youth organizations, and others working on gender equality, women's rights and women’s empowerment.
+The GIA members, young women and men, are committed to the core values of the United Nations and to the mission of UN Women.
+The members are recognized young leaders with a proven track record in their respective fields, preferably with strong credentials as gender, development, and / or human rights advocates.
+The membership is largely comprised of individuals representing constituents (e.g. networks, organizations) who have been nominated by their constituents or through nominations from UN Women COs.
+The members are also drawn from non-governmental organizations, women’s organization networks/coalitions, faith-based organizations, refugee communities, rural and indigenous youth, and youth movements, grassroots/community based organizations, academia, youth organizations, men and boys, and others working on gender equality, women's rights and women’s empowerment.

 Benefits of GIA:

-- Participation in an extraordinary group of young leaders from all over the Arab region to exchange knowledge and best practices and collaborate in the development of large-scale initiatives.
+- The opportunity to engage and be part of an extraordinary group of young leaders from all over the region to exchange knowledge and best practices and collaborate in the development of large-scale initiatives;

-- Priority in attending UN Women regional office and country offices activities and opportunities to first test new tools and practices.
+- Invitation to attend UN Women regional office and country offices activities and opportunities to test new tools and practices;

 Selection process for GIA representatives:

-The GIA is composed of 30 non-remunerated individuals between the ages of 18-30 with demonstrated expertise and experience of working on and advocating for young people, including youth-led organizations, the private sector, youth movements, media and academia.
+The incoming GIA 2020 cohort will be comprised of up to 30 youth volunteers between the ages of 18-35 with demonstrated expertise and experience of working on and advocating for young people, including youth-led organizations, private sector, youth movements, media and academia.
 Such individuals should have demonstrated leadership and activism and should be able to consult with and reach out to a larger constituency.
-The candidates must fulfill the following criteria:
+The candidate must fulfill the following criteria:

-- Candidates should be leaders or members of youth-led or youth-servicing organizations or youth initiative and have access to youth networks within their regions.
+- Candidates should be leaders or members of youth-led or youth-servicing organizations or remarkable informal youth initiatives and have access to wide youth networks;

-- A record of accomplishment in areas related to gender equality and women’s empowerment;
+- Youth representative with a record of accomplishment in areas related to gender equality and women’s empowerment;